Deep modules, simple interfaces

 The breadth === of interface is a cost.
 The depth | of functionality is a benefit.

-For example, the garbage collector in a language such as Go is as deep module.
+For example, the garbage collector in a language such as Go can be thought of as a deep module.
 This module has no interface at all; it works invisibly behind the scenes to reclaim unused memory.
-Adding garbage collection to a system actually shrinks its overall interface, since it eliminates the interface for freeing objects.
+Adding garbage collection to a system shrinks its overall interface by eliminating the interface for freeing objects.

 The effect is magnified at the level of APIs.